 When Universal Furniture approached me to partner up, I was all in for a master bedroom makeover.
-BTDubs, the entire post makes feel like I’m on an episode of Cribs…“this is where the magic happens”.
+BTDubs, the entire post makes me feel like I’m on an episode of Cribs…“this is where the magic happens”.
 Anyhoo, here’s is a sneaky peek, and if you think this is good, just wait for the full reveal, and you don’t want to miss the before look.

 Before we get into it, let’s take a peek at the before, shall we?
-This is the bedroom in the old house.
+This is the master bedroom in the old house.

 Not too shabby, right?
 Well, after we moved, I tried glamming it up by swapping out the Mid-Century Modern style nightstands for a vintage find, but that experiment failed greatly.
 I dunno if it was the room, the style mix, or the scale, but I broke my bedroom with that design decision.
 Case in point.

 After 3 years of waking up in a meh…albeit functional space…it was time to zhush.
 I started playing with a mood board to get the makeover in a good place.
 Since The Boy would probably get cranky with both the kitchen and the bedroom in complete chaos, I needed to be fully prepped and ready to roll.

 You’ll notice things changed a bit with the final design.
 Originally the settee was going to go in the inset, but it wasn’t shazammy enough.
 I love it, but there was no room for it.
 The mirror was replaced with some art from the shop that really added the pop I had been looking for.
 It also inspired color!!!
 Words this neutral queen never thought she’d utter.
 And the lamps, well, once the bed was in place, their height did not work.

 It was love at first sight when I laid eyes on that bed.
 Its extra side panels and tufted headboard gave me all the heart eyes.
 Most importantly, it would also fill the wall to perfection.
 My favorite part…it’s low profile headboard allowed for a massive piece of art over the bed.
 FINALLY!